Rsync Tasks Screens

 Remote Module Name(Required) If Rsync Mode is set to Module, specify the name of the module on the remote rsync server.
 Define at least one module per rsyncd.conf(5) on the remote rsync server.
 Enter the Module Name exactly as it appears on the remote system.

-Connect using(Required) If Rsync Mode is set to SSH, select the connection method from the dropdown list.
-Options are:
+Connect using(Required) When Rsync Mode is set to SSH, shows two options:

 Remote PathEnter an existing path on the remote host.
 Maximum path length is 255 characters.

 Validate Remote PathShows when Rsync Mode is set to SSH.
-Select to automatically create the defined Remote Path if it does not exist.
+Set to test the remote server connection and verify that the defined Remote Path exists.

 Schedule and More Options